|Back to Back Issues Page|

 RESOURCES FOR TRAVEL WRITERS

-Group Coaching Mastermind CommunityOur Group Coaching Mastermind Community kicked off on October 1st and we’ve got a global group with members living in Australia, Belgium, Canada, Vietnam and the U.S. We're very excited about this group of writers and our new community!
+Group Coaching Mastermind CommunityOur first Group Coaching Mastermind Community kicked off in October, 2020, and we’ve got a global group with members living in Australia, Belgium, Canada, Indonesia and the U.S. We're very excited about this group of writers and our new community!
+We added new members to our community in January 2021 and they're getting to know the group and participate in writing activities.

-If you missed out on the opportunity to join this session, you can get on our no-obligation interest list for the next session starting in January.
+If you missed out on the opportunity to join this session, you can get on the waiting list for the next session starting in January 2022:

 We've had lots of interest already.
 You can sign up for our no-obligation interest list for these workshops and receive our substantial early bird discounts when we open registration: